printfdebugging/learnopengl/README.md

 in camel case, like `txUnits` or `shVarName`.
 This is applicable for both variable and function names.
 For entities like `mesh`, the base name is already not that long, so we don't shorten that further.

+TODO: we need a proper naming convention for the shader variables,
+- uniforms
+- vertex attributes
+- internal variables